microsoft/PowerToys/README.md

 **Video Conference Mute (Experimental)**
 - Adjust video muting to leverage DirectShow.
+- Goal is to have 0.34 experimental release week of March 8th.

 **Settings**
 - When restarting as admin, the settings now will reopen.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!